sudarshanmhasrup/sudarshanmhasrup/README.md

 ### Learn and fun
 The best way to learn any technology is by learning the basics and jumping on to build projects in it.
 Here is a list of repositories I created while learning particular technologies such as languages, frameworks, etc.

+#### Exploring the world of Kotlin
+This repository contains all the content related to Kotlin programming language.
+It contains everything from console programs to a backend totally written in Kotlin.
+[View repository](https://github.com/sudarshanmhasrup/exploring-the-world-of-kotlin.git)